 The wrong shoe worn by someone with arthritis in their hips, knees, ankles or feet can exacerbate existing problems and, down the road, cause damage and complications to many joints beyond the feet, she adds.

-“The right shoe can reduce or eliminate foot pain, which has a huge impact on the body’s function and mobility,” says Hannan.
+“The right shoes for arthritis can reduce or eliminate foot pain, which has a huge impact on the body’s function and mobility,” says Hannan.

 Kirsten Borrink agrees.
 After years of struggling with foot pain from rheumatoid arthritis, or RA, diagnosed in her 20s, the former teacher started a website and blog, Barking Dog Shoes, which showcases frank reviews of a variety of shoe styles that Kirsten has personally tried.
 It includes video demonstrations of the author in action.